sfeir-open-source/sfeir-school-github-actions/docs/markdown/02-GA-Basics/01-Workflow.md

 * A **workflow** is composed of one or more **jobs**
 * A **job** is composed of one or more **steps**
 * Each job runs in its own virtual machine
+* Can be enforced

 Notes:

 Thibauld
+* Can be enforced through Repository Rules (Enterprise edition)

 ##==##
 <!-- .slide: -->